 Dressmakers are very talented at sewing clothes.

 If business was good, a dress shop might be set up on the main street of town.
-Hats and fabric were also sold at the dress shop.
+Hats, accessories, and fabric were also sold at the dress shop.
 Later, clothing was also bought through mail order catalogues.

 Shops would also open where men could order and purchase suits.